Sylvester254/Sylvester254/README.md

 </a>

-- will be working with shell,C,C++,HTML,CSS,Js and Java
+- will be working with shell,C,C++,HTML,CSS,Python,Js and Java
 - Open for any awesome collaborations😁
 - I'm currently learning Full Stack Software Engineering through:
 - [ALX-Holberton curriculum scholarship program](https://www.alxafrica.com/)